 The funding data of Indian startups from September 29 to October 5, 2023, provides valuable insights into the funding landscape.
 In this period, several startups secured funding across various funding types, including Seed, Series A, Series B, Series E, and Conventional Debt.
 Let's delve into the key findings and highlight the significant aspects of the report.

-As per the data compiled by TICE Startup Funding Index, a total of 28 startups raised funding (including undisclosed funding rounds) between September 22 to September 28, 2023.
-The total funding amount raised by Indian startups comes close to $546M (excluding undisclosed funding rounds).
+As per the data compiled by the TICE Startup Funding Index, a total of 18 startups raised funding (including undisclosed funding rounds) between September 29 to October 5, 2023.
+The total funding amount raised by Indian startups comes close to $200M (excluding undisclosed funding rounds).

 Top Startups with the Highest Funding Raised:

 SATYA MicroCapital - The microloan provider secured $60 million from Sumitomo Mitsui Banking Corporation to enhance operations, develop new credit offerings, and expand its product range.
 Established in 2016, SATYA is a micro-lending NBFC with Rs 5,000 crore AUM, operating through 500+ branches in 50,000+ villages across 25 states, serving over 1.5 million women entrepreneurs.